 Family Planning: A Global Handbook for Providers first appeared in 2007.
-It was updated first in 2011 and now again in 2018.
-All three editions have benefited from the contributions of many people in many different organizations.
+It was updated in 2011 and now again in 2018.
+All 3 editions have benefited from the contributions of many people in many different organizations.
 The publishers wish to thank all these contributors.
 Without the collaboration and commitment of all involved, this book would not be possible.

 First edition, 2007